SwissDataScienceCenter/renku/docs/introduction/what_is_renku.rst

 **data owners** to:

-* bundle data with rich metadata
+* bundle data with rich metadata to facilitate use and reuse

 * discover uses of their data